notyatendra/Aves/README.md

-Hi, This is a simple implementation of creating an api which is capable of CURD operations.
+Hi, This is a simple implementation of creating an api which is capable of CRUD operations.
 Specifically for the application, I have implemented delete, create and read operation as it was only required.

 The basic entity used in the applicaition is Bird.
 The structure of which can be seen below: